Addimohammedsaid/Obstacle-Avoiding-robot-Arduino-V1/README.md

 ## Material used:

-1 Arduino UNO,
+1. Arduino UNO.
-1 Ultrasonic Sensor module (HCSR04).
+2. Ultrasonic Sensor module (HCSR04).
-1 Servo motor
+3. Servo motor .
-1 car robot
+4. robot with two wheels.
-1 L293D H bridge
+5. L293D H bridge .

 Check the circuit in the repository if you want to do the same circuit remember to pull of the usb cable of the arduino befor powering up with the battery(just in case).